Table of contents

 The compile tab has a few compiler settings and is used to compile the song.

 - HOPO threshold – The distance between two notes to make them a hammer-on/pull-off (HOPO).
 This compiler uses the Harmonix values for its calculations.
 Default is 170 and that means any note faster than an 8th note triplet (1/12th note) will become a HOPO.
-The NS value is for your information only and will be added to the songlist entry.

 - HOPO Mode – The mode to use for Hammer Ons and Pull Offs.
 Each mode changes the logic of compilation slightly.
 Rock Band mode is the only functioning one at this time.
 Rock Band mode should be the default for most MIDIs you find or make, but if you are converting a song, it may be useful to change this setting.